Socket AM2+: Technical specifications

+AM2 compatibility

 AMD confirmed that AM2 processors will work on AM2+ motherboards and AM2+ processors will work on AM2 motherboards.
 However, the operation of AM2+ processors on AM2 motherboards will be limited to the specifications of Socket AM2 (1 GHz HyperTransport 2.0, and one power plane for both cores and the IMC).
 AM2 processors do not benefit from the faster HyperTransport 3.0 and separate power planes on AM2+ motherboards.
 As with AM2 components, AM2+ CPUs and motherboards are designed to use DDR2 RAM exclusively.

 Many manufacturers, such as Dell in the case of their Inspiron 531, have yet to (and may choose not to) release BIOS updates that would enable this compatibility.
 As a result, some consumers are unable to upgrade their PCs with AM2+ CPUs despite this being technically possible, and instead would have to buy a new motherboard to upgrade the processor.
 MSI has simply stated that their AM2 motherboards are not compatible with AM2+ processors.

+AM3 compatibility

 AMD confirmed that there is an upgrade path from Socket AM2+ to AM3: